lmotte/graph-prediction-with-fused-gromov-wasserstein/README.md

 Plotting the learned templates
 ```

-You can now plot the learned map (See in test.py how to do it)
+You can plot the learned map (See in test.py how to do it)

 ![true](illustrations/true.jpg)